dsshim0125/s2p/README.md

 Our experiments have been done with PyTorch 1.10.1, CUDA 11.4, Python 3.8.5 and Ubuntu 18.04.
 We use  a single NVIDIA RTX A6000 for training, but you can still run our code with GPUs which have smaller memory by reducing the batchSize.
 A simpel visualziation of the generation results can be done by GPUs with 4GB of memory use.

 ### Simple Generation
-Due to the meomory limit in the submission of supplementary materials, we cannot provide pre-trained weights of our S2P architecture.
+Create a folder ```./checkpoints``` and Due to the meomory limit in the submission of supplementary materials, we cannot provide pre-trained weights of our S2P architecture.
 Instead, we provide the pre-trained weights of S2P_light which is lighter version of S2P in two different tasks, cheetah and walker.

 After the camera-ready submission, we will publicly open the source code and the pre-trained weights of our full S2P in 6 different tasks we've shown in the paper.
 ```shell